OreoluwaAnjorin/flight-prediction-model/README.md

 This will:
 - Build the logistic regression model
 - Perform train/test split (70/30)
-- Generate predictions and confusion matrix
+- Generate predictions and a confusion matrix
 - Create synthetic test data for validation

 ### 2. Perform K-means Clustering